MtnBiker/enphase-edison/README.md

 # README

+Beta, most of what is implemented works.
+The TODO list is long and evolving.

 Postgres timezone: America/Los_Angeles

 Time and Date are middle of the period, e.g., per day is reported as noon.

+##

+Rails 7, Ruby 3.3.0
+Postgres, but if views are supported I assume other databases will work.
+I originally implemented with Materialized Views but that is overkill for the limited data in this project.
+Migrations need to be sorted because of false starts, but I think I've commented out all the false starts

 ## Importing data